MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-reservation-update.md

 - Once you confirm that no inference calls have been made, delete the regional provisioned deployment.

 ### Migration with downtime
-The migration with downtime approach involves migrating existing provisioned deployments to global or data zone provisioned deployments while stopping any exisitng inference traffic on the original provisioned deployment.
+The migration with downtime approach involves migrating existing provisioned deployments to global or data zone provisioned deployments while stopping any existing inference traffic on the original provisioned deployment.
 This migration approach does not require coexistence of multiple deployments to support but does require workload interruption to complete.
 The process to migrate a provisioned deployment using the migration with downtime approach is as follows:
 - Validate that there are no inference requests being processed on the previous provisioned deployment by ensuring the Azure OpenAI Requests metric does not show any API calls made within the last 5-10 minutes.
 For more information on this metric, [see the Monitor Azure OpenAI documentation](https://aka.ms/aoai/docs/monitor-azure-openai).
 - Once you confirm that no inference calls have been made, delete the regional provisioned deployment.
 - Create a new deployment using the global or data zone deployment types in the target Azure OpenAI resource.